 James Wood was born in Durham, England, in 1965, and attended Cambridge University.
 He worked on the books pages of The Guardian, in London, before moving to America in 1995.
 From 1995 until 2007, he was a Senior Editor at The New Republic.
 In 2007, he became a Staff Writer at The New Yorker, where he is a literary critic.
 He is also Professor of the Practice of Literary Criticism at Harvard University.
 Wood is the author of two books of essays, The Broken Estate: Essays on Literature and Belief (1999), and The Irresponsible Self: On Laughter and The Novel (2004); a novel, The Book Against God (2003); and a work of criticism, How Fiction Works (2008).
 He won a National Magazine Award in 2008 for his criticism in The New Yorker.

 Richard Rodriguez has been hailed by The Washington Post as one of the most eloquent and probing public intellectuals in the country.”
-Because of three memoirs, because of his television essays for nearly twenty years on The NewsHour on PBS, and because of his essays in newspapers and magazines in the U.S. and Europe, he has become the most prominent Hispanic intellectual in America.
+Because of three memoirs, because of his television essays for two decades on The NewsHour on PBS, and because of his essays in newspapers and magazines in the U.S. and Europe, he has become the most prominent Hispanic intellectual in America.